saintpetejackboy/pylon/README.md

 ## Security Considerations

 - **Configuration Files:**
-  The `config.toml` file contains sensitive data.
-Make sure it is excluded from version control.
+  The `config.toml` file contains sensitive data (tokens, secrets).
+Ensure it is excluded from version control and secured.
 - **Admin Token:**
   Use a strong, unique token for admin authentication.
 - **Session Management:**
   Update the default session key for production use and consider HTTPS to protect session cookies.
+- **Auto-Update Privileges:**
+  The auto-update mechanism requires the service user to restart the service via sudo.
+Ensure proper sudoers rules are in place to avoid unauthorized access.

 ---